 - Travel with only a carry-on.

 - Now I know what you’re thinking; that’s impossible.
 It is not impossible.
-I have an entire video dedicated on how to travel with a carry on.
+I have an entire video dedicated to how to travel with a carry-on.
 And I’ve been doing it for over 20 years!

 - The third thing we recommend is a VIP meet and greet at the airport.

-- In your arrival country, somebody meets you as you exit airplane, whisks you off to expedited passport and customs control and helps you with your luggage.
+- In your arrival country, somebody meets you as you exit the airplane, whisks you off to expedited passport and customs control, and helps you with your luggage.

 - After a long transatlantic flight, it is a necessity to have someone take you away and not have to worry about waiting in a line that could take you two hours to get through passport control.

 Want to travel with only a carry-on?
 It’s a game-changer and eliminates so many potential travel issues such as lost luggage, and the hassle of dragging around clothes you end up not wearing!
 Click on the video below to find out how to do so.